|

 • Limited Compatibility: This sublimation spray is specifically formulated for polyester and canvas materials, so it may not work optimally on other fabric types.

-• Scent: Some users have reported a slight scent upon application, which may be noticeable during the printing process.
+• Scent: Some users have reported a slight scent upon application, which may be noticeable during printing.

 How to Make Sublimation Coating for Stainless Steel

-1. Select the coating ingredients: Choose a sublimation coating powder or concentrate suitable for stainless steel substrates.
-Ensure that the coating is formulated to withstand high temperatures and adhere well to metal surfaces.
+1. Select the coating ingredients: Choose a sublimation powder or concentrate suitable for stainless steel substrates.
+Ensure the coating is formulated to withstand high temperatures and adhere to metal surfaces.

 2. Follow the manufacturer’s instructions: Refer to the manufacturer’s guidelines for the recommended coating formula and dilution ratios.
 Follow the instructions closely to achieve the desired results.